 See also, Wells Fargo Bank, N.A. v.
-Leath, 2014 WL 31352 (Tex.
+Leath, 425 S.W.3d 525 (Tex.
 App.-Dallas Jan.
-6, 2014), supplemented by 2014 WL 1141248, infra in G.10. of this Section II upholding a similar notice that started the 60-day cure period.
+6, 2014), infra in G.10. of this Section II upholding a similar notice that started the 60-day cure period.

-(Note: This bankruptcy decision has no precedential value, but it is persuasive on the homestead issues addressed and the forfeiture provisions of subsection 50(a)(G)(Q)(x).)
+(Note: This bankruptcy decision has no precedential value, but it is persuasive on the homestead issues addressed and the forfeiture provisions of subsection 50(a)(6)(Q)(x).)

 3. Summers v.
 PennyMac Corp., 2012 WL 5944943 (N.D.
 Tex.
 2012).
 In this suit plaintiffs alleged that the principal amount of the note exceeded 80 percent of the fair market value of the homestead on the date of the note in violation of subsection 50(a)(6)(B).
-The court held that the plaintiffs' allegation failed as a matter of law because at closing plaintiffs had signed a Home Equity Affidavit, incorporated in their pleadings by reference, swearing under oath that the principal amount of the note did not exceed 80 percent of the fair market value of the homestead on the date of the note.
+The court held that the plaintiffs' allegation failed as a matter of law because at closing plaintiffs had signed a Home Equity Affidavit, incorporated in their pleadings by reference, swearing under oath that the principal amount of the note did not exceed 80 percent of the fair market value of the note did not exceed 80 percent of the fair market value of the homestead on the date of the note.

 See also, the Penrod v.
 Bank of New York Mellon case, supra in A.3. of this Section II, in which the court held that the 80 percent requirement of subsection 50(a)(6)(B) was not violated because the plaintiffs had signed an Acknowledgment as to Fair Market Value required by subsection 50(a)(6)(Q)(ix)), supported by an appraisal that complied with subsection 50(h), stating a fair market value within the 80 percent limit; but see, Wells Fargo Bank, N.A. v.
-Leath, 2014 WL 31352 (Tex.
+Leath, 425 S.W.3d 525 (Tex.
 App.-Dallas Jan.
-6, 2014), supplemented by 2014 WL 1141248, infra in G.10. of this Section II, for a contrary decision involving an appraisal and the Acknowledgment as to Fair Market Value based on the appraisal
+6, 2014), infra in G.10. of this Section II, for a contrary decision involving an appraisal and the Acknowledgment as to Fair Market Value based on the appraisal